 - Listen to and follow the instructions of the bus driver and the bus monitors. - Be courteous to fellow students and the bus driver.
 Help look after the safety and comfort of younger children. - Remain seated.
-Keep hands and feet to oneself.
+Keep hands and feet to yourself.
 Do not throw anything out of the bus windows. - Use appropriate language and speak at a proper level. - Assist in keeping the bus safe and clean at all times.
-Keep books, coats, school bags, and all other objects out of the aisles. - In the event of a road emergency, remain on the bus until instructions are given by the driver. - May not ask the driver to stop at places other than the regular bus stops.
+Keep books, coats, school bags, and all other objects out of the aisles. - In the event of a road emergency, remain on the bus until the driver gives instructions. - Not ask the driver to stop at places other than the regular bus stops.
 The driver is not permitted to do this, except by proper authorization from a school official. - Be careful when exiting the bus.
-Where it is necessary to cross the street, proceed to a point at least 10 feet in front of the bus on the right shoulder of the street where traffic may be observed in both directions and wait for a signal from the bus driver.
+When it is necessary to cross the street, proceed to a point at least 10 feet in front of the bus on the right shoulder of the street where traffic can be seen in both directions and wait for a signal from the bus driver.